 Joe arrives the next day and is thrilled to see Pip, though he's really uncomfortable in Pip's apartment amid all of the finery.

-Pip is totally embarrassed by Joe’s table manners, and is relieved when Herbert has to leave.
+Pip is not really helping this whole situation, and he's relieved when Herbert has to leave.

-Pip is unresponsive and cool, and he can't understand why Joe keeps calling him, "sir."
+Pip is totally unresponsive, but at the same time he can't understand why Joe keeps calling him "sir."

-Finally, Joe tells Pip the reason for his visit.
-Miss Havisham asked Joe to come visit her, because Estella wants to see Pip.
+Finally, Joe tells Pip the reason for his visit: Miss Havisham asked Joe to tell Pip that Estella wants to see him.

-Pip is suddenly feels much, much better, and he wishes he had known that this was the reason for Joe's visit all along.
-If he had, he would have treated Joe much, much better.
+Pip suddenly feels much, much better, and he wishes he had known that this was the reason for Joe's visit all along.